Pagination

 Pagination how-to

-endpoint, but the techniques apply to all endpoints that use pagination.
+Below you’ll find a basic pagination example.
+The example uses the GET /customer endpoint, but the techniques apply to all endpoints that use

-To start pagination through a set of results provided by a particular endpoint, use the endpoint URL without any parameters.
+To start pagination through a set of results provided by a particular

 $ curl -u $public_id:$secret "$base_url/main/v1/customer"